Maria Gaspar

 Maria Gaspar (born 1980) is an American interdisciplinary artist and educator.

-Her works have been exhibited at venues including the MoMA PS1 in NYC, Museum of Contemporary Art located in Chicago, Artspace in New Haven, CT, African American Museum, Philadelphia, PA, and many others.
+Her works have been exhibited at venues including the MoMA PS1 in New York, Pérez Art Museum Miami, Florida, Museum of Contemporary Art located in Chicago, Artspace in New Haven, CT, African American Museum, Philadelphia, PA, University of California, Santa Cruz, and many others.
 Gaspar's work has been written about in the New York Times Magazine, Artforum, The Chicago Tribune, Hyperallergic, and many other publications.

 Early life and education

-Gaspar was born in the Little Village neighborhood of Chicago in 1980.
+Gaspar was born in Little Village, a neighbourhood on the West Side of Chicago in 1980.
+The Little Village neighbourhood is home to one of the largest Mexican American communities in the United States.
 She is first-generation to parents who migrated from Mexico to Chicago's West Side in the 1960's.
-Her mother was a teacher and professional clown and later went on to be a community-radio DJ in Little Village at a station called WCYC that was part of the Boys & Girls Club.
+Her mother was a teacher’s aide and professional clown and later went on to be a community-radio DJ in Little Village at a station called WCYC that was part of the Boys & Girls Club.
 Gaspar has stated in numerous interviews that her mother's work has deeply influenced her art.
 She attended Whitney M. Young Magnet High School, which had a strong art department, and started her public art career painting community murals.
+Gaspar travelled the city of Chicago to work with local muralists, observing different neighbourhoods and communities.
 She received a BFA from Pratt Institute in 2002 and in 2009 she received an MFA from the University of Illinois at Chicago.

+Cook County Jail

+Cook County Jail is located in South Lawndale, Chicago, Illinois and is known to be the third-largest jail system in the United States.
+Little Village, the neighbourhood which Gaspar grew up in, was primarily taken up by the corrections facility.
+Gaspar's work was heavily influenced by the jail and how it disproportionately affected Black and Brown families.
+The first piece Gaspar completed connected to the jail was Cook County Jail: The Visible and Invisible.
+Gaspar created an audio documentary including Little Village residents and their experience living next to Cook County Jail.
+With her project, Unblinking Eyes, Watching, Gaspar printed images of the jail and plastered them on the wall of the Chicago Cultural Center.
+With her work Radioactive: Stories from Beyond the Wall, Gaspar collaborated with incarcerated individuals in the corrective facility to invite the public within the jail walls.
+This project used the voices of those affected by incarceration to create discussions around the systems of power within incarceration as well as the influence of geography.
+This project took what was overlooked and made it visible to others.
+Gaspar's work about Cook County Jail forced the viewer to consider the presence of the site and its connection and power it had to residents.